 I believe if Lesnar would have started doing MMA immediately after college he would be successful, but since he started so late there was no time for him to train and learn.
 The UFC rushed him to the top and that was ultimately his downfall.
 Now he’s back where he belongs and where he can keep making a name for himself.

-Topics: Brock Lesnar
+Tags: Brock Lesnar